Kryko7/Ecommerce-web-frontend/README.md

 Welcome to the frontend repository of our Single Vendor E-Commerce website.
 This project is built using React, a powerful JavaScript library for building user interfaces, and Ant Design, a popular UI framework that provides a set of high-quality React components.

+The backend repository for this project can be found [here](https://github.com/Kryko7/Ecommerce-web-backend).

 ## Features
 #### React: A declarative, efficient, and flexible JavaScript library for building user interfaces.